savashn/ecewo-docs/src/content/docs/docs/using-json.md

     json_object_set_new(json, "hello", json_string("world"));

-    // Convert the JSON object to a string
-    // It is impossible to send a JSON without printing char *json_string = json_dumps(json, JSON_COMPACT);
+    // Convert the JSON object to a string char *json_string = json_dumps(json, JSON_COMPACT);

     // Send the response with 200 status code